By Marcin Wojtyczka

 Pros:

-- Boat will drift down to the person (better control).
+- The boat will drift down to the person (better control).

 - Less chance of drifting away from the person.